arman-nafi/arman-nafi/README.md

 ## 💫 About Me:
+Automation enthusiast with over (5+) years of experience in Information Technology.
 I am passionate about automating the software delivery process and ensuring the highest quality products are delivered.
-I have a strong foundation in the Software Development Life Cycle (SDLC) and experience working on projects that involve application development, testing, deployment, and monitoring.
-My areas of expertise cover Cloud Management, CI/CD, Domain Knowledge, Automation Testing, Performance Testing, and Penetration Testing.
+I have a strong foundation in the Software Development Life Cycle (SDLC) and experience working on projects that involve application testing, deployment, and monitoring.
+My areas of expertise cover Cloud Management, CI/CD, Containerization, Automation Testing, Penetration Testing, Monitoring and Performance optimization.

 ## 🌐 Socials: